Whole Sol Festival

 November 16-18, 2017

-For its 25th anniversary season, Del Sol will present three concerts celebrating California’s distinct musical legacy of unfettered invention, openness, cultural inclusion, and innovation.
-The festival will be presented at the Atrium Theatre at the San Francisco War Memorial Veterans Building
+For Del Sol’s 25th season, this festival of three concerts celebrated California’s distinct musical legacy of unfettered invention, openness, cultural inclusion, and innovation, at the Taube Atrium Theatre at the San Francisco War Memorial Veterans Building.

 Thursday, November 16: Dark Queen Mantra